 China's hottest stocks are drugmakers as other firms falter

-[SHANGHAI] A company that makes medicine out of snake gall bladders has seen its shares more than double this year as health-care companies become China's most popular stocks.
+A COMPANY that makes medicine out of snake gall bladders has seen its shares more than double this year as health-care companies become China's most popular stocks.

 In a market buffeted by the fallout from the US trade disputes, mainland investors have sought shelter in firms, like traditional medicine maker Zhangzhou Pientzehuang Pharmaceutical Co, that make almost all their sales at home.